SAP-samples/teched2023-IN264/exercises/ex2/README.md

 ## 2)	Add parallel branches to add new Training and Equipment determination rules

 a.
-In the Overview tab, Click on “New Employee Equipment and Training Approval Process Template” <br>
+Click on the project created and in the Overview tab, Click on “New Employee Equipment and Training Approval Process” <br>
 b.
 Note that the template process looks as below <br>
 <br>![](/exercises/ex2/images/Add_Parallel_Gateway_1.png) <br>